datoux/pixettpx3builds/README.md

-# Pixelman Pixet for Timepix3 Builds Repository
+# Pixet for Timepix3 Builds Repository

-This repository contains the latest builds of Pixelman Pixet for Timepix 3
+This repository contains the latest builds of Pixet for Timepix 3